antske/coref_draft/README.md

 Issues
 ------
+ - [ ] Mentions are not ordered at all, in contrast to the description of the algorithm by Lee et al. (2013)
+ - [ ] Mention attributes are not shared among mentions in the same coreference class, in contrast to the description of the algorithm by Lee et al. (2013)
  - [ ] `global stop_words` should be a `set` (and not a global) and doesn't seem to be used consistently.
  - [ ] `linguisticProcessors` layer should be added to `nafHeader`
  - [ ] `create_mention` docstring